Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-12/README.md

 So that I can promptly send money to her monthly

-Scenario 1: User makes a Paynow payment (successful, happy) Given I am on the Pay and Transfer page on the DBS Digibank app When I want to send pocket money to my daughter
+Scenario 1: User makes a Paynow payment (successful, happy) Given I am on the home page on the DBS Digibank app When I want to send pocket money to my daughter
 Then I should see a Paynow icon
 When I press the Paynow button
-Then I should see a new transaction page When I fill in the name text box with my daughter's name And I fill in the amount
+Then I should see a new transaction page When I fill in the name text box with my daughter's name And I fill in the transaction amount
-And submit by pressing ‘Transfer Now’
+When I submit by pressing ‘Transfer Now’
 Then I should see that the transaction I made has been successfully created

-Scenario 2: User wants to view their past transaction history Given I am on the Pay and Transfer page on the DBS Digibank app When I made a transaction
+Scenario 2: User wants to view their past transaction history Given I am on the home page on the DBS Digibank app When I made a transaction
 Then I should see it updated under my Transaction history And I am able to see the transaction details for each transfer

-Scenario 3: User views the Auto Prompt Suggestions Carousel Given I am on the Pay and Transfer page on the DBS Digibank app When I try to make more weekly transactions to my daughter Then I should see a ‘schedule payment’ suggestions at the top of the page in a carousel form
+Scenario 3: User views the Auto Prompt Suggestions Carousel Given I am on the home page on the DBS Digibank app When I try to make more weekly transactions to my daughter Then I should see a ‘schedule payment’ suggestions at the top of the page in a carousel form

-Scenario 4: User accepts the suggestion from the Auto Prompt Suggestions Carousel Given I am on the Pay and Transfer page on the DBS Digibank app When I follow the ‘Set up’ button
+Scenario 4: User accepts the suggestion from the Auto Prompt Suggestions Carousel Given I am on the home page on the DBS Digibank app When I follow the ‘Set up’ button
-Then I should see a pop up suggesting to me to either create a smart shortcut widget to my ‘Pay and Transfer’ page or just go straight to the schedule payments
+Then I should see a pop up suggesting to me to either create a smart shortcut widget to my ‘Pay and Transfer’ page or just go straight to schedule payments

-Scenario 5: User chooses the smart shortcut Given I chooses the smart shortcut option When I follow the ‘Make quick shortcut’ button
-Then I should see a form to enter shortcut widget name and the icon of the widget And create the widget on my ‘Pay and Transfer’ app When I tap on the widget, it should lead me to a prefilled pay and transfer page

-Scenario 6: User chooses to schedule payment straight Given I choose to just schedule payment straight
+Scenario 5: User chooses to schedule payment option Given I choose to just schedule payment
 When I follow the ‘Schedule payment’ button
-Then I should see a page to fill in the name of my daughter and transfer amount And choose the date I want to schedule to her
+Then I should see a page to fill in the name of my daughter and transfer amount And choose the date I want to schedule payment to her

+Scenario 6: User chooses the smart shortcut option Given that I pick the smart shortcut option
+When I follow the ‘Make quick shortcut’ button
+Then I should see a form to enter shortcut widget name and the icon of the widget And create the widget which would be placed on my home page When I tap on the widget, it should lead me to a prefilled pay and transfer page

-Sad scenario 1: Users unable to put negative amounts Given I am on the ‘New Transactions’ page
+Sad scenario 1: Users unable to leave name blank
+Given I am on the ‘New Transactions’ page
-When I fill a negative amount
+When I do not fill in the name of recipient
 Then I should see an input error
-And prompts me to change the amount to a non negative number And does not allow me transfer money
+And I am not allowed to transfer money until I fill in a name

+Sad scenario 2: Users unable to put negative transfer amount Given I am on the ‘New Transactions’ page
+When I fill in a negative transfer amount
+Then I should see an input error
+And I am not allowed to transfer money until I input a positive value

-Sad scenario 2: User chooses neither
+Sad scenario 3: User chooses neither
-Given I don’t want to heed the suggestion When I follow the cross button Then I should see the pop up disappear
+Given I don’t want to heed the suggestion

-Sad scenario 3: User wants to see other suggestions in the carousel Given I am on the Pay and Transfer page on the DBS Digibank app When I press the arrow buttons on the carousel
+When I press the cross button
-Then I should see the content in the carousel changing
+Then I should see the pop up disappear

-Sad scenario 5: User wants to remove widget
+Sad scenario 4: User wants to remove widget
 Given I am on the Pay and Transfer page on the DBS Digibank app When I press the delete button
 Then I should see my widget being deleted